soundsensing/mlflow-easyauth/README.md

 This project adds basic HTTP authentication with a single username, password to the web interface and API.
 And packages this up in a easy-to-install Docker image.

-It can be used with just a Docker volume for persistence, or using Google Cloud Storage as the artifact store, and Heroku Postgres as the tracking store.
+The simplest configuration uses just a Docker volume for persistence.
+Alternatively one can configure Google Cloud Storage as the artifact store, and Heroku Postgres as the tracking store.

+It should be easy to deploy to most Docker providers, such as Dokku, Fly.io, Heroku, Amazon ECS, Docker Cloud Run, DigitalOcean App Platform, et.c.

-It should be easy to make work on other Docker providers, with other supported mlflow backends for artifacts and database.
+with other supported mlflow backends for artifacts and database.
 Pull requests are welcome to fix any compatibility issues.

+## License
+[Licensed](./LICENSE.txt) under Apache 2.0, as mlflow itself.

 ## Status